 Love as Strong as Death is an interesting example of a performance based on a play written by an Ashkenazi Jew which assumes additional meaning by the very fact that Yemenite actors perform it.
-Although the original play does not explicitly relate to the ethnic identity of the characters on stage (indeed, they are all viewed as ‘Hebrew,’ and of an era preceding the ethnic diversification of diasporic Jews), it is possible that the casting of Yemenites added additional levels of significance.
-Thus, for instance, Shulamit’s first words in the play, spoken from backstage prior to her entrance, are ‘Do not stare at me because I am dark, because I am darkened by the sun’ (Song of Songs 1:6).
-This direct quote from Song of Songs characterizes the biblical beloved as ‘black,’ and while she bids the audience not to take note of the color of her skin, the fact that she speaks these words before appearing on stage, obviously causes the spectators to focus on this aspect of her appearance.
+Although the original play does not explicitly relate to the ethnic identity of the characters on stage (indeed, they are all viewed as ‘Hebrew’, and of an era preceding the ethnic diversification of diasporic Jews), it is possible that the casting of Yemenites added additional levels of significance.
+Thus, for example, Shulamit’s first words in the play, spoken from backstage prior to her entrance, are ‘Do not stare at me because I am dark, because I am darkened by the sun’ (Song of Songs 1:6).
+This direct quote from Song of Songs characterizes the biblical beloved as ‘black’, and while she bids the audience not to take note of the color of her skin, the fact that she speaks these words before appearing on stage obviously causes the spectators to focus on this aspect of her appearance.
 In this particular performance, Shulamit’s labelling as ‘black’ highlights the extent to which the casting here differs from traditional casting and from the Hebrew-Ashkenazi theatre’s customary ‘whiteness’ at the time.
-In this case, the non-traditional casting of Yemenites constitutes a case of ‘conceptual casting’ in which ‘the director intentionally uses the identity of the actor and connects it to the character in order to provide a more complex interpretation of the play.’
+In this case, the non-traditional casting of Yemenites constitutes a case of ‘conceptual casting’ in which ‘the director intentionally uses the identity of the actor and connects it to the character in order to provide a more complex interpretation of the play’.
 Thus, the conceptual foundation of the non-traditional casting here is not only related to Shulamit’s specific image, but to the broader issue pertaining to what type of body is most suited to represent Song of Songs (and in fact, the entire Bible).

 The Yemenite aspect of the play is manifest as well in Genia Berger’s stage and costume design.
 Shulamit’s costume features a traditional Jewish Yemenite head dress, while in some scenes, the characters sit on divans smoking a narghile.
 Similar costumes and props appear as well in A Visitor from the Land of Israel in Yemen.
 The Bible, to conclude, is visually imagined not only in terms of the actors’ unique Yemenite physicality but in the stage and costume design sourced from Yemenite culture.

 Yemenite culture also informs the music and dance in the play.
-Although of Ashkenazi descent (like playwright, Pollack, director, Halevy, and designer, Berger), reviews overlooked Mark Libri’s contribution as composing the play’s musical score, merely noting that ‘there are performances of Yemenite singing and dancing in the play.’
-In Davar newspaper, Yonah Wahab gives credit to an additional individual whose name has disappeared from the promotional material, noting that the music is mostly sourced from Jewish Yemenite songs and liturgical melodies sung in the synagogue, beautifully adapted by Libri and Adaki”.
-Yemenite singer and composer Yehiel Adaki (1903-1980), was highly invested in the preservation of traditional Yemenite song in Eretz Israel and fought to establish its cultural status at a time when it was perceived as inferior and ludicrous.
-Adaki composed at least one of the songs preserved from the play, ‘Azi VeZimrat Ya’ (The Lord is my strength and my song), which later became a popular folkdance.
+Although of Ashkenazi descent (like playwright, Pollack, director, Halevy, and designer, Berger), Mark Libri’s contribution as composing the play’s musical score was overlooked in reviews, that merely noted that ‘there are performances of Yemenite singing and dancing in the play’.
+In the newspaper Davar, Yonah Wahab gives credit to an additional individual whose name has disappeared from the promotional material, noting that the ‘music is mostly sourced from Jewish Yemenite songs and liturgical melodies sung in the synagogue, beautifully adapted by Libri and Adaki.
+Yemenite singer and composer Yehiel Adaki’.
+Adaki (1903–80) was highly invested in the preservation of traditional Yemenite song in Eretz Israel and fought to establish its cultural status at a time when it was perceived as inferior and ludicrous.
+He composed at least one of the songs preserved from the play, ‘Azi VeZimrat Ya’ (The Lord is my strength and my song), which later became a popular folkdance.
 It should be noted that the only critic who equates Adaki with Libri is herself of Yemenite origin.